ChainXim-Team/ChainXim/developer-guide.en.md

 * Finally, `view_and_write` outputs the evaluation results to a file.

-The following is an explanation of the statistical parameters in `stat`, which correspond to the final output results of the simulator (see the user manual for details):
+The following is an explanation of the statistical parameters in `stat`, which correspond to the final output results of the simulator (see [Simulator Output](#Simulator-Output) for more details):

 | Dictionary Entry | Explanation/Calculation Method |
 | --- | --- |